jmichel7/Chevie.jl/README.md

 Here are some of my efforts porting GAP code to julia.
 I am not even sure this is a well-formed Julia package.

-It contains for now permutations and permutation groups, cyclotomic numbers and  Laurent polynomials.
-Coming  soon are Coxeter  groups, Hecke algebras, braid groups and Garside monoids.
+It  contains  for  now  permutations  and  permutation  groups,  cyclotomic numbers,  Laurent  polynomials  and  some  Weyl  groups and Coxeter groups.
+Coming soon are Hecke algebras, braid groups and Garside monoids.

 Even  though the code  is often competitive  with or faster  than GAP, I am sure there are more optimisations possible.
 Any comments about the code and the design are welcome.

-<a target='_blank' href='https://github.com/jmichel7/Gapjm.jl/blob/05d8311e77ec74e1a55e5033b4d5e9ca90c4c433/src/Gapjm.jl#L1-L12' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/jmichel7/Gapjm.jl/blob/b12c6162204255804557547da9ce1e6d360757e9/src/Gapjm.jl#L1-L12' class='documenter-source'>source</a><br>

 - [Gapjm.jl Documentation](README.md#Gapjm.jl-Documentation-1)
 - [Perms.jl Documentation](README.md#Perms.jl-Documentation-1)